manticoresoftware/clt/mcp/README.md

     "tools": [
       {
         "name": "run_test",
-        "description": "Execute a CLT test file and return results with error details", "input_schema": {
+        "description": "Execute a CLT test file and return results with error details.
+The docker_image parameter is optional and defaults to the image configured when starting the MCP server.", "input_schema": {
           "type": "object",
           "properties": {
-            "test_path": {
+            "test_file": {
               "type": "string",
-              "description": "Absolute path to the .rec test file" }
+              "description": "Path to the .rec test file" },
+            "docker_image": {
+              "type": "string",
+              "description": "Docker image to use for test execution (optional, defaults to server startup image)" }
           },
-          "required": ["test_path"]
+          "required": ["test_file"]
         }
       },
       {